 Kellyn and I have two kids together: Sheri and Jeff.

 Sheri got married to her high school sweetheart in April of 2005.
 They moved to Arizona, but after a few years ended up coming back to California.
 They had to move in with us for a couple of years, but finally got back in to a place of their own in 2011.
 They had a baby in 2012, so I am now officially Grandpa Zim.

 Jeff is a real chip off the ol' block... very technology oriented, and with a goofy sense of humor!
 He began working at the local NBC-TV affiliate when he was still in high school.
 He quickly impressed them with his technical skills, and became one of their newscast Directors.
 It was amazing to see him running things from the control room when he was still just a high school kid!
 Jeff moved to San Diego in July of 2007 to attend San Diego State University.
 He graduated in 2009 and worked for a while as a newscast producer at one of the big TV stations there in San Diego.
 Somewhere along the way, he became interested in writing computer software... and started fiddling around with creating a home-brew version of the electronic news production software that is used by many television stations.
 With computer skills that were almost completely self-taught, he tinkered and improved his homemade TV rundown software over a period of several years... and once it started actually generating a steady income for him, he quit his TV station job and started working on Rundown Creator full time.
 Check out this video demo of how it works, and marvel at the fact that this cloud-based newsroom software was created entirely by one guy... who taught himself how to write computer code.

 The years go by pretty fast... it doesn't seem like that long ago since I

-was a girl-crazy high school kid... but in 2012 not only will I be a
+was a girl-crazy high school kid... but now I'm a